connormlewis/SoundtrackDB/PITCHME.md

 ### What did we do well?
 - Good teamwork
-- Website would scale well (mobile)
+- Website would scale well
 - Allows future expansion
+- Used a responsive design
 - Didn't wait until the last minute to write tests

 +++

 ### What did we learn?
 - React is not easy to work with
-- GitBook needs to hire new web developers (they're hiring: [job listings](https://gitbook.workable.com/))
+- Certain tools are harder to use (BTW Gitbook is hiring)
 - Plan and design early
 - Don't underestimate the difficulty of a particular issue
 - Check your site periodically